wix-playground/dapperdox/README.md

 There is nothing special about the @ in the above example, it is merely a convention.
 You can use any expansion syntax you want.

-You may pass multiple `-document-rewrite-url` parameters to Swaggerly, to have it replace multiple URLs or placeholders, particularly useful if you additionally need to configure URLs such as CDN location.
+You may pass multiple `-document-rewrite-url` parameters to DapperDox, to have it replace multiple URLs or placeholders, particularly useful if you additionally need to configure URLs such as CDN location.

-See [Configuration parameters](#configuration-parameters) for further information on configuring Swaggerly.
+See [Configuration parameters](#configuration-parameters) for further information on configuring DapperDox.

 ### Specification URLs

-If your swagger specification is split over multiple files, and therefore contain absolute `$ref:` object references, these references will not be followed correctly unless they resolve to the running Swaggerly instance serving the files.
+If your swagger specification is split over multiple files, and therefore contain absolute `$ref:` object references, these references will not be followed correctly unless they resolve to the running DapperDox instance serving the files.

-For example, if the swagger specification uses the absolute references of `http://mydomain.com/swagger-2.0/....`, and Swagger is serving content from `http://localhost:3123`, then the additional configuration parameters to pass to Swaggerly to correct this would be:
+For example, if the swagger specification uses the absolute references of `http://mydomain.com/swagger-2.0/....`, and Swagger is serving content from `http://localhost:3123`, then the additional configuration parameters to pass to DapperDox to correct this would be:

 ```